East Windsor Group Home celebrates consumer's birthday in quarantine

 Throwing someone a memorable birthday party is never an easy task.
 Add a global pandemic to the mix, and it’s almost impossible.

-However, the SERV family accomplished this feat on Wednesday, April 22, when they hosted a party for Desiree—a consumer in the East Windsor Group Home.
+However, the SERV family accomplished this feat recently, when they hosted a party for Desiree—a consumer in the East Windsor Group Home.

 All month, Desiree had expressed concerns about her birthday, worried the pandemic would spoil her special day.
 So, you can imagine her surprise on Wednesday, as she wandered through a house decorated with balloons to find some of her closest friends gathered around an ice cream cake, ready to sing to her.